Air quality monitoring of coal dust in rail corridors

 The continuous PM10, PM2.5 and TSP monitoring data is available via the Queensland Government live air data service.
 The website data is updated hourly.

-The monitoring results showed that ambient particle concentrations predominantly complied with ambient air quality criteria for protection of human health and avoidance of amenity degradation at Cannon Hill over the three year period.
-None of the very infrequent exceedances of air quality criteria (not more than one day per year for each particle fraction) were caused by rail transport.
+The monitoring results have showed that ambient particle concentrations predominantly complied with ambient air quality criteria for protection of human health and avoidance of amenity degradation at Cannon Hill over the six-year period.
+None of the very infrequent exceedances of air quality criteria (not usually more than one day per year for each particle fraction) were caused by rail transport.

 Re-suspension of particles from the rail track ballast and dry ground within the rail corridor by the air turbulence generated by passing trains of all types, not just coal haulage, was identified as the main air quality impact from rail transport.

-Insoluble dust deposition rates did not exceed the trigger levels for dust nuisance at Cannon Hill and Fairfield.
-In Toowoomba, both occasions when the dust nuisance trigger level was exceeded were attributed to vegetation-related sources.
+Insoluble dust deposition rates have rarely exceeded the trigger level for dust nuisance (once at Cannon Hill in 2017 and one to two times per year in Toowoomba).
+All occasions when the dust nuisance trigger level was exceeded could be traced to dust sources other than rail transport.

-During 2015 and 2016, coal dust was rarely detected in deposited dust samples outside of the drier months from June to October.
+Since 2015, coal dust has rarely been detected in deposited dust samples outside of the drier months from June to October.
 This is consistent with the source of the coal particles being predominantly re-suspension of coal particles present in the rail track ballast and soil in the rail corridor as the ground dries out rather than direct loss from rail wagons.
+This was especially noticeable in 2018, a particularly dry year, when annual coal dust deposition along the rail corridor increased slightly compared to previous years when monitoring took place as a result of higher coal deposition in the drier periods of the year.

-The monitoring has demonstrated a very significant and continuing reduction in the mass of coal depositing from the air from the levels measured in the pre-veneering period before the coal dust management plan measures were implemented.
+The monitoring has demonstrated a very significant and sustained reduction in the mass of coal depositing from the air from the levels measured in the pre-veneering period before the Coal Dust Management Plan measures were implemented.
 Across the rail system as a whole, it is estimated that the average deposition rate of coal dust has fallen by more than 90 per cent.

 The monitoring has shown that implementation of the coal dust management plan measures, including load profiling and veneering, has been and continues to be highly effective in reducing the loss of coal dust from loaded rail wagons during transport.

-The monitoring at Cannon Hill, Fairfield and Toowoomba remains ongoing (currently funded through to March 2018).
+The monitoring at Cannon Hill, Sherwood and Toowoomba remains ongoing (currently funded through to March 2021).

 Jondaryan Rail Loading Facility